-as meter-mounted and plug-in surge suppressors.
+full line of meter-mounted and plug-in surge suppressors.
 Our Real Protection suppressors are guaranteed for life.
 If a surge gets through anyway, your appliance motor/compressor or electronic device will be repaired or replaced.
-Call us for details and warranty limits service repair responsibility
+Call us for details and warranty limits.

+service repair responsibility